Jyk-122/D-LLM/README.md

     --instructs "['Tell me about the music in 1980s.', 'What is new wave?']"
 ```

 You can list your questions as string list in parameter `instructs`.
-The program outputs answers for default instructions set in `example.py` if you don't use `instructs`.
+The program outputs answers for default instructions if you don't use parameter `instructs`.

 ## Pre-trained Models